floriank/57-exercises-elixir/README.md

 6. Retirement Calculator - Simple math in combination with basic DateTime functionality
 7. Rectangular Room - Calculating an area while using conversion
 8. Pizza Party - calculate the number of slices from a pizza (remainder division)
+9. Paint calculator - given the area of a room, calculate the number of buckets needed to cover the rooms area with paint